What is Project Integration Management?

 - Pre-assigned team members – Subject Matter Experts name, if decided earlier

-Taking in front all the above mentioned information; you develop the project charter.
+Taking in front of all the information as mentioned above; you develop the project charter.
 Based on the information available in the project charter, you plan for your project.
-Information available in the project charter is the root information for planning the project.
+The information available in the project charter is the root information for planning the project.

 Planning Process Group:

 Based on the information available in the project charter; you do planning for your project.
-Planning process group is nothing but an integration of the all the sub-planning like scope management planning, cost management planning, schedule management planning, quality management planning, human resource planning, communication planning, risk planning, procurement planning, requirement management planning, stakeholder management planning etc. As a project manager you need to trigger all the sub-processes into a cohesive whole to prepare a final project management planning.
-It is the largest process group as all the knowledge areas got impacted in this process group.
-As a project manager you need to be more focused while working on the planning process group.
+A planning process group is nothing but an integration of the all the sub-planning like scope management planning, cost management planning, schedule management planning, quality management planning, human resource planning, communication planning, risk planning, procurement planning, requirement management planning, stakeholder management planning, etc. As a project manager, you need to trigger all the sub-processes into a cohesive whole to prepare final project management planning.
+It is the most significant process group, as all the knowledge areas got impacted in this process group.
+As a project manager, you need to be more focused while working on the planning process group.

-Your planning for the project is finished and your team will work on the project as your planning is approved and you have received the work authorization letter to execute the project.
+Your planning for the project is finished, and your team will work on the project as your planning is approved, and you have received the work authorization letter to execute the project.
 Your team will start working on the project as you have planned for.
-You will create the deliverables and if some change will be noticed you can implement those aligning the baselines (scope baselines, cost performance baselines and schedule baselines) after taking an approval of the change control board or configuration management.
+You will create the deliverables, and if some change is noticed, you can implement those aligning the baselines (scope baselines, cost performance baselines, and schedule baselines) after taking the approval of the change control board or configuration management.

 In this process group, you monitor your work performance to check the deviations from the actual planning.
-Based on the work performance report you can differentiate them with the actual baselines as decided in the planning.
-You may notice some deviations/differences and think that you need to revisit some processes, and finally for those revisit you seek project change.
+Based on the work performance report, you can differentiate them with the real baselines as decided in the planning.
+You may notice some deviations/differences and think that you need to revisit some processes, and finally, for those revisits, you seek project change.
 If the approved changes are implemented in the project to correct the deviations; your project management planning and pertaining documents could be changed and updated accordingly.
-This process group is like hawk eye; you need to monitor and control the project activities throughout the project life cycle.
+This process group is like hawk-eye; you need to monitor and control the project activities throughout the project life cycle.

-If customer has received the product or deliverables successfully and he has acknowledged it and given his/her signature; then the project could be treated as successfully completed.
+If the customer has received the product or deliverables successfully and he has acknowledged it and given his/her signature; then the project could be treated as completed.
 After completion of the project, you need to close the procurement agreement and release the resources involved in the project.
-You need to perform the project archival process with the help of other stakeholder as well to be used in future project.
+You need to perform the archival project process with the help of other stakeholders as well to be used in the future.